16ColorGames/Media-Management/README.md

 	https://cloud.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python

 In addition, you will need a local instance of MySQL and a user you are comfortable giving acces to.
-Place your systems relevant settings in src/serverconfig.py
+Place your systems relevant settings in src/serverconfig.py\

+You can use https://material.io/icons/ to insert icons on any page using a tag with class="material-icons" and content of the name of your preferred icon